Wirtschaftsunternehmen NAYAVITA s.r.o., mit Sitz in Radniční 133/1, České Budějovice, 370 01 Tschechische Republik

 - The seller does not require a deposit or other similar payment from the buyer.
 This does not affect the provisions of Art.
 4.6 business terms regarding the obligation to pay the purchase price of the goods in advance.

 - In the case of non-cash payment, the purchase price is payable within 7 days of concluding the purchase contract.
+If the order is not paid within 7 days from order receipt, the order will be cancelled by the seller without further notice.

 - In the case of non-cash payment, the buyer is obliged to pay the purchase price of the goods stating the variable payment symbol.
 In the case of non-cash payment, the buyer’s obligation to pay the purchase price is fulfilled when the relevant amount is credited to the seller’s account.